shirakaba/anime-diverge/docs/shows/bookworm.md

 ---
-title: "Ascendance of a Bookworm / Honzuki no Gekokujou: Shisho ni Naru Tame ni wa Shudan wo Erandeiraremasen"
+title: "Ascendance of a Bookworm"
 ---

 # Ascendance of a Bookworm